natalia-fpintos/designing-data-intensive-applications-notes/01-reliability-scalability-maintainability.md

 ### 1.4.3.
 Coping with load

 We can _scale up_ (vertical scaling - more resources in a machine) or _scale out_ (horizontal scaling - distribute the load in more smaller machines or instances).

+In most situations, you need a hybrid approach where you have multiple powerful machines, rather than only a few very powerful ones or a large number of small ones.
+There is no universal solution and this would depend on the load parameters for the application.

+Some systems can cope with increasing load in an automated way, scaling as needed (_elastic_ systems).
+Otherwise, this can be done manually, it's more time consuming but the system is simpler.

+## 1.5.
+Maintainability

+    A system should allow people working on it to do so productively.

+The majority of the cost of software is not in it's initial development but in its maintenance.
+We will spend the majority of the development time maintaining an application (fixing it, adding new functionality, tech debt...), so it's important to work in a way that reduces the effort needed to do this work, avoiding the creation of legacy software.

+There are three principles for this:

+* __Operability:__ make it easy for operations to run smoothly
+* __Simplicity:__ make it easy for engineers to understand the system, remove complexity
+* __Evolvability:__ make it easy for engineers to make changes in the future (AKA extensibility, modifiability or plasticity)

+### 1.5.1.
+Operability

+We can make operations easier by:

+- Giving visibility into runtime behaviour, such as with monitoring tools
+- Providing support for automation and integration with tools
+- Making the application resilient so it can tolerate machines being down (don't run on individual machine)
+- Providing good documentation
+- Providing good default behaviour with the ability to override these defaults
+- Self-healing with the ability for admins to take control if needed
+- Predictable behaviour

+### 1.5.2.
+Simplicity